ShanJiang21/shanjiang21.github.io/_posts/2021-09-23-We-Meant-to-be.md

 I am taking back the control and the right to write the story of my own, no matter it is a period or an exclamation mark, the ending does come.

-> The wound is where light enters you.  -- Rumi

 There are a series of struggles and traumas that may pop up to u, just accept it.
 Develop a better skill of pain tolerance.

 Question 1: What sticks in my mind?